|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chia seeds are not just for chia pets!
 In fact, Aztecs used this nutritious seed as an important food source, and Mexicans today continue that practice.
 One of the most common ways to use chia nowadays is to make a refreshing drink.
 The basic version of Chia Fresca is delicious, but since most things can be made even better with the addition of fresh lime juice, fresh strawberries, and/or fresh mint, I offer the following simple instructions for an exquisite and extra special naturally-flavored Chia Fresca.
 (The recipe is for Strawberry Chia Fresca; see notes about the Lime-Mint version below the recipe.)

-- 1/4 cup white or brown sugar, piloncillo, or sweetener of your choice
+1/4 cup brown sugar, piloncillo, or sweetener of your choice

 Note: Room temperature fresh berries will release the most juice.
 If using frozen strawberries, thaw them first.

 Heat the water to boiling.
 Add the sugar or piloncillo and stir until it has dissolved.
 Allow water to cool down considerably before continuing with recipe.

 In a bowl, use a fork to mash the strawberries until they are crushed and juicy.